-Scallops and Bacon…Two fabulous ingredients that marry so nicely together.
+Scallops and Bacon!
+Two fabulous ingredients that marry so nicely together.
 Here’s my take on the traditional recipe for Bacon Wrapped Scallops.
-My version brings the sweet and heat.
+My version brings the sweet, and the heat.
 This is a great recipe for a dinner or holiday party.
 Your guests will love.
 So, be sure to make extra!

 Heat a cast iron pan to medium.
 Mix the brown sugar, chili powder and cayenne together on a flat surface.
-Place your bacon in the pan and fry for about 2 minutes each side.
+Place your bacon in the pan and fry for about two minutes each side.
 While the bacon is frying, rinse your scallops, pat super dry with a paper towel and sprinkle with black pepper.

 Love bacon?
-Click here for my recipe for Candied Bacon…a definite crowd pleaser!
+Click here for my recipe for Candied Bacon.
+A definite crowd pleaser!